Qiskit/RFCs/0030-simple-classical-representations.md

 This function-decorator method is not chosen because:

-- in practice, since it only applies to expressions and is not part of a larger circuit builder interface, it ends up being much more verbose due to the need to first define, then call
+- in practice, since it only applies to expressions and is not part of a larger circuit builder interface, it ends up being much more verbose due to the need to first define, then call;
 - it is harder to write and maintain a Python AST visitor, which makes it less ideal for a preliminary implementation
-- it has to do type checking twice; once during the AST visit, and once during the subsequent object call
+- it has to do type checking twice; once during the AST visit, and once during the subsequent object call.

+In the context of a larger circuit-builder interface, where the entirety of the `QuantumCircuit` is built up using such functions, many of the negatives of this form are reduced.

 ## Questions